 We have all been there.
-You go attend a family gathering while trying to stay consistent in your fitness goals and find the pressure of your family making it difficult for you to stay the course of healthier nutrition options, peer pressure, and a million questions in regards to why you’re eating or not eating certain foods.
+You go attend a family gathering while trying to stay healthy and consistent in your fitness goals and find the pressure of your family making it difficult for you to stay the course of healthier nutrition options, peer pressure, and a million questions in regards to why you’re eating or not eating certain foods.

 If you have experienced this we are here to help you better navigate the course of your family gatherings while still making huge milestones in your health and fitness goals!

 1) YOUR GOALS MATTER REGARDLESS OF OTHERS OPINIONS!

 In our personal and client experiences we have had our fair share of run-ins with family members not providing us with the support we would like when getting together.
 Although family members tend to think very highly of us it can still feel upsetting when comments are made that make us question our goals we have for ourselves.
 Some of these may look like “why are you losing weight?
 You’re perfect the way that you are!” “ You don’t need to lose weight.”
 “Don’t lift too heavy, you don’t want to get TOO BIG.”
 “Just have a cheat day you earned it!”
 The list goes on and on.
 Read our article on setting boundaries when it comes to your health and wellness goals!

 We don’t have the ability to change others but we do have the ability to change ourselves.
 Although you do not owe anyone an explanation as to why you are choosing to change your lifestyle in a more healthy way, we can influence others to make healthier choices through our own contributions and actions.
 Rather than telling family members why you are choosing a healthier lifestyle, educate others on how your life has changed for the better since starting your journey.
 How your sleep has gotten better, your clothes are fitting better, your increase in energy levels, and how your relationship with your food and body has changed.
 Personal testimonials go so much further than just telling family and friends that we simply just want to lose weight.